lilleman ba4503b4d1

 }

-• view resolves against the plugin's own views/ (src/plugin-host/view-resolver.ts) — nested names like "things/edit" work, and an out-of-bounds name is refused.
-The template may include() the core building-block partials (app shell, nav tree, data table, …) and its own partials/subfolders to render a full page — exactly as the admin plugin's screens do.
-To load the plugin's own CSS, pass its /public/<id>/x.css href in the shell's styles slot (an array of extra stylesheet hrefs) — see the reference's views/shifts.ejs.
+• view resolves against the plugin's own views/ (src/plugin-host/view-resolver.ts) — nested names like "things/edit" work, out-of-bounds names are refused.
+The template may include() the core building-block partials and its own.
+To load the plugin's own CSS, pass its /public/<id>/x.css href in the shell's styles slot — see the reference's views/shifts.ejs.

-• Finer authorization than the route permission uses the guards from #plugin-api: requireSession(ctx) (assert a session — throws a GuardError the host turns into a redirect to sign in), can(ctx, role) (a coarse JWT-claim check, zero I/O), and check(keto, ctx, {namespace, object, relation}) (a live Keto check for relationship rules — the subject is the signed-in user, anonymous ⇒ denied).
+• Finer authorization than the route permission uses the guards from @plainpages/plugin-api: requireSession(ctx), can(ctx, permission) (coarse JWT-claim check, zero I/O), and check(keto, ctx, {namespace, object, relation}) (a live Keto check; anonymous ⇒ denied).
 Throw new GuardError(403, …) after a failed can/check to render the 403 page.

 Escaping & the trust boundary

-The host does not sandbox plugin output (crash-isolation is a non-goal), so a handler owns the safety of the data it renders:
+The host does not sandbox plugin output, so a handler owns the safety of the data it renders:

 • Raw HTML is raw.
-An { html } result and the *.html partial fields (cell.html, error.html, a menu trigger.html) are emitted unescaped — that's their purpose (slot composition).
-Escape any untrusted content yourself before putting it there.
+An { html } result and the *.html partial fields (cell.html, error.html, a menu trigger.html) are emitted unescaped — that's their purpose.
+Escape untrusted content before putting it there.

 return { view: "list", data: { rows: rows.map((r) => ({ ...r, href: safeUrl(r.href) })) } };